In this article:

 Will coconut water slow aging?

-In general, proper hydration is key to keeping the skin looking clear, soft, and smooth.
-As coconut water is hydrating, it is a healthy beverage choice, in addition to plain water.
+In general, proper hydration is key to keeping the skin looking clear, soft, and smooth, and coconut water can help with that.

-However, there is no scientific evidence that coconut water, in particular, slows the aging process or reduces its effects on appearance.
+However, there is no scientific evidence that coconut water, in particular, can delay skin aging.